Menu

 Spring Arts Festival Opening Assembly

-This assembly served as the official opening of the 2024 Spring Arts Festival and was designed to provide students a preview of what is to come throughout the week.
+This assembly served as the official opening of the 2025 Spring Arts Festival and provided students a preview of what is to come throughout the week.
+The assembly featured introductory remarks from Visual Arts Department Chair Martyn Dukes, two dance performances, two songs, the presentation of Leadership Awards by Dance and Theater Teacher Julie Frazier-Smith, and the presentation of Spark Awards by Performing Arts Chair Erika Cramp.

-Students in Ms. Melody Zanecchia’s 5th-grade music classes were instructed by Maestro Andrea Cupia for an Introduction to Conducting Workshop that provided them with the special opportunity to conduct members of the Opera ViVa Orchestra.
-The repertoire included excerpts from famous works by Aaron Copland, Maurice Ravel, and George Gershwin.
+Fifth-grade music classes were instructed by Maestro Andrea Cupia for an Introduction to Conducting Workshop that featured students having the special opportunity to conduct members of the Opera ViVa Orchestra.
+The repertoire included excerpts from famous works by Aaron Copland, Maurice Ravel, and George Gershwin, and the conducting workshop was followed by an instrument demonstration from the guest instrumentalists of the Opera ViVa Orchestra.

 Visual Art Exhibition